Before being able to possess a firearm in South Australia, it must first be registered.

 Do you have unwanted, unregistered or illegal firearms, firearm parts, mechanisms, fittings, prohibited firearm accessories, silencers or ammunition?
-You can hand these into a participating licensed firearms dealer or a police station for surrender or free registration.
-South Australia's General Firearms Amnesty runs until 30 June 2017 and will join the National Firearms Amnesty from 1 July 2017.
+You can hand these into a participating licensed firearms dealer or a police station for surrender or free registration under an ongoing General Amnesty in South Australia which is provided for in the new firearms legislation.
 Conditions apply.
 Read more.